Single Arm Lateral Raise: Muscle Worked, Benefits, Tips

-Single arm lateral raise is a variation of the lateral raise that help to build the muscles of the shoulders.
+The single-arm lateral raise is a variation of the lateral raise that helps build the shoulder muscles.

 Muscles Worked During Single Arm Lateral Raise

-The primary Muscle Worked during single arm lateral raises the lateral deltoid, which is the middle portion of the deltoid muscle.
+The primary Muscle Worked during single-arm lateral raises is the lateral deltoid, which is the middle portion of the deltoid muscle.

 Secondary Muscle Worked: The anterior deltoid, posterior deltoid, upper trap, supraspinatus (a rotator cuff muscle), and serratus anterior (muscles along your ribs under your armpit) also contribute to the movement.

-A handful of other muscles worked or play the role of stabilizer muscles, include your.
+A handful of other muscles worked or played the role of stabilizer muscles, including yours.

 Muscles Worked During Single Arm Lateral Raise

-Make it a part of your shoulder exercises to build the lateral head of the deltoid muscle.
+Make it a part of your dumbbell shoulder workouts to strengthen the lateral side of the deltoid muscle.

 How To Do Dumbbell one-arm lateral raise